Enerhim/InMemoryDatabase/README.md

 # An In-Memory Database System made using the Python Programming Language.
 This database can store key : value pairs in memory like a Python dictonary.
-The database can be saved and loaded from the Hard Disk so that the data is not lost when the system shutdowns or restarts
+The database can be saved and loaded from the Hard Disk as JSON so that the data is not lost when the system shutdowns or restarts.

-The advantage of this database is that it can deliver and update data with incredible speed since its stored in memory s instead of the disk which tends to be much slower
+The advantage of this database is that it can deliver and update data with incredible speed since its stored in memory s instead of the disk which tends to be much slower.

 ### There is also a small and simple query language with the database to add, delete, update, get, save and load data